awsaavedra/awsaavedra.github.io/content/documentation.md

 7. A Mind for Numbers by Barbara Oakley
 8. https://www.scotthyoung.com/blog/2022/07/05/85-percent-rule/
 9. Bring Up Genius! by László Polgár
-10. The Making of a Genius by Aaron Stern (hard to get a copy)

-11. Pedagogy (Learning Models) when people ask "well this is the only model we currently have for education, right?" send them here to read these other options
+10. The Making of a Genius by Aaron Stern (hard to get a copy)11.
+Pedagogy (Learning Models) when people ask "well this is the only model we currently have for education, right?" send them here to read these other options
 This is not a failure of possibility, only a failure of imagination if someone can't imagine a better option.
     1. Dojo Mastery Model
     2. https://en.m.wikipedia.org/wiki/Colorado_College Colorado College uses the block plan